 Because nature is a continually evolving field, we cannot always predict the kind of new information that students will bring or how long it will take to cover specific topics.
 Therefore, we do not publish a calendar.
-However, we do have a specific order in which we cover the information, as presented below.
+However, we do have a specific set of topics we focus on, as presented below.